 I’ve wanted to be a writer since I was a kid, but it took me until I was nearly 30 to write something worth publishing.
 In 2000 my first short story was published in a ) called Altair.
 It was called The First and Final Game, and it won the Aurealis Award for Best Horror Short Story.

-Later in 2009, one of my stories, Stone by Stone, was performed by Shades Theatre Company in their ‘shadowmuse‘ production.
+That same year, my story Stone by Stone, was performed by Shades Theatre Company in their ‘shadowmuse‘ production.

-In 2011, I published my first novella in the anthology called Ishtar, published by Gilgamesh Press.
+In 2011, I published my first novella in an anthology called Ishtar from Gilgamesh Press.
 It was shortlisted for a Shirley Jackson Award.
 It had the unlikely (and lengthy) title And The Dead Shall Outnumber The Living which I borrowed from various Ishtar texts and I think maybe even a death metal band.

-Also in 2011, I published a short story suite called Bad Power with Twelfth Planet Press: five contemporary interlinked stories featuring ordinary people who have come into possession of weird (and often creepy) superpowers, set in my hometown of Sydney.
+Also in 2011, I published a short story suite called Bad Power with Twelfth Planet Press: five interlinked stories of ordinary people with weird (and often creepy) superpowers, set in my hometown of Sydney.
 If you really only want to try one of my short stories, I’d recommend one of these.
 Or all five, for the adventurous.

 Over the years, my stories have been published in venues like Clockwork Phoenix, Ideomancer, Eidolon 1, infinity plus and anthologies including THE YEARS BEST AUSTRALIAN SF & FANTASY, AUSTRALIAN DARK FANTASY AND HORROR, and the US-based Prime Publishing’s YEAR’S BEST DARK FANTASY AND HORROR.
 I also contributed an essay to TWENTY-FIRST CENTURY GOTHIC.